Ed.D., University of Massachusetts Amherst, 2003

 Jeanne Brunner is an Assistant Professor in Teacher Education & Curriculum Studies.
 Her research focuses on improving science learning and instruction throughout the elementary grades.

-Darrell Earnest is an Assistant Professor in Teacher Education & Curriculum Studies (TECS) within the College of Education at the University of Massachusetts, Amherst.
+Darrell Earnest is an Associate Professor in Teacher Education & Curriculum Studies (TECS) within the College of Education at the University of Massachusetts, Amherst.
 His research explores mathematical cognition in school contexts, with foci on learning and teaching as well as professional and curriculum development for elementary school and early childhood.

 John Francisco is an associate professor in the department of Teacher Education & Curriculum Studies.